pagkukudigo/a7-portfolio-pagkukudigo/README.md

 **1.** The purpose of this project is to showcase my work over the course of this quarter.

-**2.** This project can be found on my GitHub (here)[http://pagkukudigo.github.io].
-It can also be found on my student web server (here)[http://students.washington.edu/saralyns/info343/].
+**2.** This project can be found on my GitHub [here](http://pagkukudigo.github.io).
+It can also be found on my student web server [here](http://students.washington.edu/saralyns/info343/pagkukudigo.github.io/).

-**3.** Did you receive help from any other sources (classmates, etc.)?
-If so, please list who.
+**3.** I spent a lot of time rereading the learning modules to get the hang of this.
+StackOverflow was also great.

-**4.** Approximately how many hours did it take you to complete this challenge?
+**4.** It took me approximately 20 hours to do this challenge.

-**5.** Did you encounter any problems in this challenge we should warn students about in the future?
-How can we make the challenge better?
+**5.** Installing react took a really long time.